jeremykendall/jeremykendall.net/source/_posts/2009-01-19-dynamically-adding-elements-to-zend-form.markdown

 - zend framework
 ---

+> **UPDATE**: This post is now more than 4 1/2 years old and the information is woefully out of date.
+I do not plan to update the code for any newer versions of Zend Framework.

 There have been some requests on the Zend Framework mailing lists for information on how to dynamically add elements to Zend_Form.
 This is something that I've been looking into myself, and I'd like to share what I've come up with.

 Please note that this code is a proof of concept / request for peer review detailing the work that I've done to date, and not an example of what I might consider the best way to address this use case.
 Special thanks go to [Cory Wiles](http://www.corywiles.com/home/) who helped me think things through when I first started giving this a go.